kizerxl/Etch-A-Sketch/README.md

 # Etch-A-Sketch
-From the Javascript/Jquery of the Odin Project: http://www.theodinproject.com/web-development-101/javascript-and-jquery?ref=lnav
+From the "Javascript/Jquery" section of the Odin Project: http://www.theodinproject.com/web-development-101/javascript-and-jquery?ref=lnav